AmyB47/dsp/lessons/statistics/2-4-cohens_d.md

 | 21                        | 2     |
 | 22                        | 7     |

-After further review and to be consistent with the author's handling, I choose to keep these values.
+After further review and to be consistent with the author's handling, I chose to keep these values.
 I then separated the live births subset into a group containing all the data for first births and another group with all the data for the other births.

 ```python
 first_births = live_births[live_births['birthord'] == 1]